Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Structure of ( )-free graphs

 $\bullet$~$X$ is complete to $\{v_1,v_4\}$.

 $\bullet$~No other edges in $G$.

 The {\em theta graph} is a graph in ${\cal H}_3$ with $|X|=1$.

-{\bf Graph class ${\cal H}_4$}:~We say that a graph $G\in {\cal H}_4$ (see \cref{gcl}) if its vertex-set can be partitioned into six vertices, say $v_1,v_2,\ldots, v_6$ and three mutually disjoint cliques, say $S_1$, $S_2$ and $S_3$, such that the following hold:
+{\bf Graph class ${\cal H}_4$}~(see \cref{gcl}):~We say that a graph $G\in {\cal H}_4$ if its vertex-set can be partitioned into a set consisting of six vertices, say $\{v_1,v_2,\ldots, v_6\}$, and three mutually disjoint cliques, say $S_1$, $S_2$ and $S_3$, such that the following hold: